 - The further away from the nucleus then the more energy a shell has.

 - Electrons occupy the shell closest to the nucleus which can hold only 2 electrons and which go in separately

 - When a shell becomes full electrons then fill the next shell

-- The second shell can hold 8 electrons and the third shell can hold eighteen electrons and the electrons organise themselves in pairs in these shells
+- The second shell can hold 8 electrons and the third shell can also hold 8 electrons and the electrons organise themselves in pairs in these shells

 - The outermost shell of an atom is called the valence shell and an atom is much more stable if it can manage to completely fill this shell with electrons